GathunguAlex/Artticals/README.md

 # Object Relations Assessment

 For this assignment, we're going to be working to help New Yorker Magazine organize its articles and contributors into categories for their new website.
-- An article will belong to a contributor and a contributor can have many articles
+- An article will belong to a contributor and a contributor can have many articles.
+This is a has-many relationship.
 - An article can have many categories and a category can have many articles.
-This means you will need an ArticleCategories Model that associates the two instances.
+This means you will need an ArticleCategories Model that associates an instance of the Article class with an instance of the Category class.
+This is a many-to-many relationship.
-- Contributor writes for various Categories via his/her articles, and by the same token a Category can host many contributors.
+- A contributor should be able to access the categories of his/her articles.

 Make sure to draw up the domain model before beginning.